 Thankfully, as mentioned before, Tilson knows his stuff, and so the Shakespeare itself was presented very well.
 However, it could’ve been much more.
 I’m sorry, Alan — I really am.

-“Shakespeare in Love & War” has three more performances, and more information can be found on the KC Fringe Festival’s website.
+“Shakespeare in Love & War” has three more performances.
+For more information, visit the KC Fringe Festival website.